DAXGRID/danish-geojson-extractor/README.md

 When using data from 'Datafordeleren' it is required to setup the `ftpSetting` in the `appsettings.json` file.
 The setup is done on the website [datafordeler.dk](https://datafordeler.dk/).
 The setup of the specific datasets unique to 'Datafordeleren' is described in the sections below.

+This guide shows how to setup "datafordeler" predefined datasets [link.](/docs/guide.md)

 ### Using Matrikel

 When using data from the `matrikel` section you've to subscribe to the predefined dataset named `MatrikelGeometriGaeldendeDKComplete_gpkg`.